Shrishti412/bagisto-b2b-account/README.md

 ---

+## 🎉 Installation Complete

-After completing these steps, log in to your Bagisto storefront as a customer and navigate to your profile section.
+After completing the installation steps, log in to your Bagisto storefront as a customer and navigate to your profile section.
 You will find the new **"Company Users"** and **"Roles & Permissions"** tabs available in the sidebar.

 ---

-## Usage
+## 🛠️ Usage

 ### Create a Role